-All twelve month professional employees are allowed two weeks of vacation leave.
-All other twelve month employees are allowed one week of vacation leave.
-Unused vacation leave cannot be carried over to succeeding years; therefore, no liability for unpaid leave is accrued in the financial statements.
+All twelve month employees are allowed two weeks of vacation per year.
+Vacation must be used during employment; therefore, no liability for unpaid leave is accrued in the financial statements.

 Professional and support employees earn non-vesting sick leave at the rate of one day per month worked.
 Employees may accumulate an unlimited number of sick leave days.
 Accrued sick leave is limited to one day per month worked as applied to membership service in determining the total years of creditable service in the teachers' retirement system, with no additional cost to the Board.
 Employees do not receive compensation for unused sick leave at termination; therefore, no liability is recorded on the financial statements.